doncicuto/glim/README.md

 ## Why Glim

-In Muultipla we use several tools that require a user and password to get access.
+In my case I use several tools that require a user and password to get access.
 Sure, we could use our Google, Twitter, Github accounts, but some of those open source tools prefer the good old LDAP protocol to authenticate, manage groups and store account information.

 It's remarkable that LDAP was designed a long time ago and it's still alive and kicking.
 We all should develop our protocols and software in a way that they can be useful for years.